apache/gravitino/docs/how-to-use-python-client.md

 2. [Manage fileset metadata using Gravitino Python API](https://datastrato.ai/docs/latest/manage-fileset-metadata-using-gravitino?language=python)

 ### Gravitino Fileset Sample
-We proved a Fileset playground environment to help you quickly understand how to use Gravitino Python client to manage HDFS in Gravitino service.
+We provided a Fileset playground environment to help you quickly understand how to use Gravitino Python client to manage HDFS in Gravitino service.
 You can refer document of [How to use the playground#Launch AI components of playground](https://datastrato.ai/docs/latest/how-to-use-the-playground#launch-ai-components-of-playground) to launch a Gravitino service, HDFS and Jupyter notebook environment in you local Docker environment.

 Waiting for the playground Docker environment to start, you can directly open http://localhost:8888/lab/tree/gravitino-fileset-sample.ipynb in the browser and execute it.